29 Different Types of Flies in South Carolina

 4. Flesh Fly

-Flesh flies are relatively large and can reach up to 1⁄2 inch in length.
-They are usually grey in color with three black stripes on their back.
+Flesh flies are relatively large and can reach up to 1⁄2 inch long.
+They are usually grey with three black stripes on their back.

 Unlike other types of flies, flesh flies do not have sponging mouthparts.
 Instead, they have a long proboscis that feeds on carrion and other decaying organic matter.